jmstache/github-docs-agent/README.md

 ---

+## 🎯 Final Goal

+In this course, the ultimate goal is to build an **AI-powered conversational agent** that can understand and interact with your GitHub repositories.

+Think of it as your personal **AI assistant for documentation and code**:
+- Ask questions like *“How do I set up this project?”* or *“Where is the deployment script?”*
+- Get instant answers, with context pulled from the repo’s docs and source files.
+- Similar to **DeepWiki**, but tailored specifically to your GitHub repo.

+The script you see here is just **Step 1: Ingestion**.
+Next, we’ll move on to preprocessing, vectorization, and building a retrieval-augmented chatbot.

+---

 ## 🧑‍💻 About This Project
 This script is adapted from the **AI Agents Crash Course** by [Alexey Grigorev](https://twitter.com/Al_Grigor).

 🚀 Day 1 of the course focuses on building a data ingestion pipeline that can:
 - ✅ Download repos as zip archives
 - ✅ Parse frontmatter metadata
 - ✅ Extract content from Markdown files